Rachad-Alabi-ADEKAMBI/nova_immobilier/README.md

-# fictiv_immo
-This is a sample website i show real estate agents or agencies so they can see what i can do for their business first.
-# nova_immobilier
-# nova_immobilier
-# nova_immobilier
+# nova_immo
+real estate business website with a back end for the admin